nksz6/nksz6/README.md

 ## Hi there 👋, Welcome!

-Hello! ^_^ My name is Nick Kelley.
+Hello!
+My name is Nick Kelley.
 I am a student at Metropolitan State University, in the BS Computer Science program.

-I have a huge interest in coding!
+I really enjoy programming!
 I am trying to learn new skills over the summer.

-I am working on projects in Java & learning Docker right now.
+I am working on projects in Java & learning to use Docker right now.

 <!--